japila-books/apache-spark-internals/docs/core/BroadcastFactory.md

   securityMgr: SecurityManager): Unit
 ----

-Used when BroadcastManager is xref:BroadcastManager.adoc#creating-instance[created].
+Used when BroadcastManager is BroadcastManager.md#creating-instance[created].

 === [[newBroadcast]] newBroadcast Method